What is Ten-Digit Dialing?

 Why Is Ten-Digit Dialing Necessary?

-In 2020, the FCC established "988" as the new, nationwide three-digit phone number for the National Suicide Prevention Lifeline.
-The new three-digit dialing code will be available nationwide by July 16, 2022 and will provide an easy to remember and easy to dial three-digit number to reach suicide prevention and mental health counselors, similar to "911" for emergencies and "311" for local government services.
-To help facilitate the creation of "988", area codes that use "988" as a local exchange, or the first three digits of a seven-digit phone number, will need to use 10-digit dialing.
+In 2020, the FCC established "988" as the new, nationwide three-digit phone number for the 988 Suicide and Crisis Lifeline.
+The new dialing code became available nationwide on July 16, 2022 to provide an easy to remember three-digit number to reach suicide prevention and mental health counselors.
+To help facilitate the creation of "988," area codes that use "988" as a local exchange, or the first three digits of a seven-digit phone number, now need to use 10-digit dialing.